ksaadDE/CoronaWashNews/README.md

 * small modifications in peaceful manner (and not breaking the terms below)
 * fixing of security issues / bug fixes
 * Helping others
+* Giving it a nicer Design than we did

 If your changes hitting the points below in a peaceful way, please feel free to contact us.
 A written approval for specific usages is possible.